mike-zappitello/http_monitor/README.md

   lacking.
 I planned on saving it for the end as I assumed it would be the most fun part of the assignment.
 Unfortunately, I was unable to really sink my teeth into it.

   ** HTTP Request sizes should display a minimum, maximum, average, and total;
       with respect to time, on a portion of the display that updates with each display update.

   ** In addition to displaying the most popular section since the last update, a
       running tally of the top 5 or 10 most popular sections should also be included, along with how many hits they've had.
 The begining of this work is already done in the `_get_popular_section()` function using the `groupby` method.

   ** Anamoly Detection on users, sizes, protocols, and status should be
       implimented to watch for anythin out of the ordinary.

+  ** There exists an issue that can arrise when the hits per minute fluctuates
+      about the threshold.
+I think that an alert should be turned off only after the hits per minute has been below the threshold for a period of time proportional to the length of the alert.

 * Functional Improvements: This project also uses the logging.py module to create a meta log of events that throw exceptions.
 I've tried to make the meat log clear, so that as exceptions are thrown they can be reviewed and eliminatied from future iterations of this app.

-I've used pieces of that log to expand the Parser Testing coverage.
+  ** Pieces of the meta log were used to expand the Parser Testing coverage.
+      That should continue as parsing errors are found.

+  ** Tests for the Display should be added that ensure it is calculating stats
+      correctly and that the screen is being updated correctly; perhaps with a mock screen object.

+  ** Tests for the Monitor should be expanded to test a wider variety of
+      situations.

 * Modular Log Consumption: This one is the most interesting to me personally.
 In addition to consuming the http logs and displaying information on them, it